 Vague comments about the“lower cost of living” in Mexico don’t examine the nuances of why.

 Just before leaving the U.S. to come back to Mexico this year I got scammed online.
-Not by any of the top online scams like the emotional message from Nigerian student or the fake antivirus software alert, but rather by a face cream company.
+Not by any of the top online scams like the emotional message from Nigerian student or the fake antivirus software alert, but rather by an anti-aging face cream company.

 The company runs ads on internet to send you a free sample, saying you only need to pay the shipping.
 That’s how they get your credit card number.